tomchadwin/tom.chadw.in/_posts/2022-10-14-GreenSanity.md

 </figure>

 She had form.
 A short break as students had us walking a portion of the Ridgeway, from Swindon to Avebury via Uffington.
-Heat and blisters didn't dilute the joy of a slow journey through the English countryside.
+Sunburn and blisters didn't dilute the joy of a slow journey through the English countryside.